ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) Only that specific element changes
+A) Nothing happens

-B) All related geometry updates automatically
+B) The sketch becomes invalid

-C) The sketch becomes invalid
+C) Only that specific element changes

-D) Nothing happens
+D) All related geometry updates automatically

 ---

-All related geometry updates automatically
+D) All related geometry updates automatically

 ///